SneakyGremlin/CodeInsight/README.md

 ---

-At its core, Endeavour is a code comprehension application targeted towards students in their first year of university without prior programming experience.
+At its core, CodeInsight is a code comprehension application targeted towards students in their first year of university without prior programming experience.
 Users will be asked to give their explanation in plain English to what a provided code snippet does, then code will be generated based on their explanation which is then run against pre-written test cases for the provided code snippet to measure functional equivalence.
 The student will receive feedback in the form of what Ollama generates and the list of test case that they pass or fail.
 If the test cases pass, the student will move on to the next code sample, if they don’t then they will either

 - keep working on the present problem.
 - ask for a new problem.